Search publications

 Author(s): Downey RI; Petersen BJ; Mohanathas N; Campos JL; Montero-Odasso M; Bherer L; Pichora-Fuller MK; Bray NW; Burhan AM; Camicioli R; Fraser S; Liu-Ambrose T; Lussier M; Middleton LE; Pieruccini-Faria F; Phillips NA; Li KZH;

 Background: Hearing loss is one of the largest potentially modifiable risk factors for dementia and is linked with poor cognitive-motor dual-task performance (e.g., walking while performing a cognitive task).
-Hearing loss is more prevalent and severe in males, whereas dementia is more prevalent i ...
+Hearing loss is more prevalent and severe in males, whereas dementia is more prevalent ...

 Article GUID: 41694460